Want to Save this Recipe?

 Enter your email below & we’ll send it straight to your inbox.
 Plus you’ll get great new recipes from us every week!

-I debated whether I should even share this on my blog or not.
+I debated whether I should even share our trip to Costa Rica on my blog or not.
 I realize some will probably judge us for leaving the country right now, but traveling is my passion and IT WAS SO GOOD to go on a super fun spring break adventure with my favorite people after so many canceled trips over the past year.
 We followed all the rules (including being masked up when close to others), felt safe, got COVID tested (twice), spent the majority of our time there outdoors, and honestly, we wanted to avoid the spring break crowds we kept hearing about in Florida.

 What You’ll Find in This Post

 - Why Costa Rica?